-There is no litigation of any nature pending against the Board (with service of process on the Board having been accomplished) as of the date of this Official Statement to restrain or enjoin the issuance, sale, execution or delivery of the Series 2020B Bonds or in any way contesting or affecting the validity of the Series 2020B Bonds or the security thereof, or any proceedings of the Board taken with respect to the issuance or sale thereof.
-At the time of delivery of the Series 2020B Bonds, the Board will furnish a certificate to the effect that no such litigation is then pending.
+There is no litigation of any nature pending against the Board (with service of process on the Board having been accomplished) as of the date of this Official Statement to restrain or enjoin the issuance, sale, execution or delivery of the Series 2021 Bonds or the remarketing of the Series 2016B-2 Bonds, or in any way contesting or affecting the validity of the Offered Bonds or the security thereof, or any proceedings of the Board taken with respect to the issuance, sale or remarketing thereof, as applicable.
+At the time of delivery of the Series 2021 Bonds, the Board expects to furnish a certificate to the effect that no such litigation is then pending.

 At any given time, including the present, there are certain other claims and disputes, including those currently in litigation, that arise in the normal course of CSU's activities.
 Such matters could, if determined adversely to the Board, affect expenditures by the Board, and in some cases, its Gross Revenues.
-The Board and its General Counsel are of the opinion that no pending actions are likely to have a material adverse effect on the Board's ability to pay the principal of, premium, if any, and interest on the Series 2020B Bonds when due.
+The Board and its General Counsel are of the opinion that no pending actions are likely to have a material adverse effect on the Board's ability to pay the principal of, premium, if any, and interest on the Offered Bonds when due.